froggyNews/optionsMock/README.md

 - **Put-Call Parity Practice** with randomly generated parameters
 - **Delta Hedging Simulation** using a simple random walk
+- **Interactive Arbitrage Trainer** with scenario generation and Greek feedback
 - **Quiz Mode** to test knowledge of options theory

 ## Getting Started